kubeform/kubeform/docs/guides/digitalocean/README.md

 # DigitalOcean

-This guide will show you how to provision a Digitalocean Database Cluster using Kubeform.
+This guide will show you how to provision a DigitalOcean Database Cluster using Kubeform.

 > Examples used in this guide can be found [here](https://github.com/kubeform/docs/tree/{{< param "info.version" >}}/docs/examples/digitalocean).